Welcome to today's edition of the Rush 24-7 podcast.

 Puts him back to square one.

-He has won two primaries, come in second in two primaries, he's ahead in a delegate count.
+He has won two primaries, come in second in two primaries.

-You have to say Romney right now is the front runner.
+You have to say Romney right now is the frontrunner.

-Now it's not going to hold up.
+That's not going to hold up.

-Dick Morris has a piece today, the Republican Party's in chaos.
+Dick Morris has a piece today.

-Uh, you don't have anybody that's taking over.
+You don't have anybody that's taking over.

 One guy wins here, one guy wins there.

-We might not have a candidate or a nominee, Morris says after Super Tuesday on February 5th.
+We might not have a candidate or a nominee, Morris says, after Super Tuesday on February 5th.

 Who knows what's going to happen?

-But this the notion that the Republican Party is in chaos, it's the Democrats who are in chaos.
+But the notion that the Republican Party is in chaos, it's the Democrats who are in chaos.

 It's the Democrats who can't keep everybody under reservation.